Worries Or Misconceptions People Can Have About Psychotherapy

 Therapy is only for really messed up people who have run out of options

-People with more "mild" issues see counselors all the time.
+People with more "mild" concerns see counselors all the time.
 A young office worker may want to talk to someone about her niggling feelings of career dissatisfaction.
 A married couple may visit a psychologist to get some quick pointers about parenting.
-There's no rule that says your problems have to cross a certain threshold of severity before you can see a professional.
+There's no rule that says your problems have to cross a certain severity threshold before you can see a professional.
 As I was saying a second ago, talking to a counselor is just one more avenue for seeking help.
-In many cases it can even be more effective to see someone about an issue when it's still relatively mild.
-That way you can nip it in the bud while your issues are more low intensity and responsive to an intervention.
+In many cases it can even be more effective to see someone about a problem when it's still relatively mild.
+You can nip it in the bud while it's lower-intensity and more responsive to an intervention.

 Therapy is just weird and scary